 Daily Fantasy in Arizona

 Partaking in daily fantasy sports in Arizona is one of the murkiest areas of the law.
-Arizona Attorney General Mark Brnovich stated that daily fantasy falls under the term ‘internet gambling’, while former Arizona Attorney General Grant Woods agreed that none of the six statutory gambling exclusions cover fantasy games.
+Arizona Attorney General Mark Brnovich stated that daily fantasy betting in Arizona falls under the term ‘internet gambling’, while former Arizona Attorney General Grant Woods agreed that none of the six statutory gambling exclusions cover fantasy games.
 It is officially considered to be a ‘gray zone’, with many operators choosing to side with the Attorney Generals and not to offer the product to Arizonians as the risk of penalty is too high.
 Though this could change with an amendment to the Arizona Tribal-State Gaming Compacts, which are due to begin expiring in 2022.

 Online Casino Gambling in Arizona

 As mentioned earlier, Arizona has some of the most accessible casinos in the country with 24 locations in the state.
 However, the ban has brought to a halt the business of many a casino in Arizona is hard and fast, with none of the exceptions in Compacts making any exceptions for any kinds of ‘internet gambling’.
 If there were to be any changes to the Compacts, experts agree that it would only allow Native American-run operations to offer online services, however there are no changes to the legislation on the horizon.